Niton

 Niton is a village and former civil parish, now in the parish of Niton and Whitwell, on the Isle of Wight, England.
 It is west of Ventnor, with a population of 2,082.
-It has two pubs, several churches, a pottery workshop/shop, a pharmacy, a busy volunteer-run library, a medical centre and two local shops including a post office.
+It has two pubs, several churches, a pottery workshop and shop, a pharmacy, a busy volunteer-run library, a medical centre and two local shops including a post office.
 The post office includes a pub and café that serves as a local meeting place.
 The village also offers a primary school with a co-located pre-school and nursery.

+Name

+The name means 'the new farmstead or settlement', from Old English nīwe (nīge, dialectal form) and tūn.
+Nyton in West Sussex has the same origin.
+Niton was formerly known as Crab Niton, named after the abundance of crabs in the sea.